Chart Color Schemes

 Artarmon's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Artarmon shows excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
-Approximately 72% (7,071 people) have private health cover, compared to Greater Sydney's 78.2%.
-Nationally, this figure stands at 55.3%.
+Artarmon exhibits excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
+The rate of private health cover stands at approximately 72%, comprising 7,071 people, compared to Greater Sydney's 78.2%.
+Nationally, the average is 55.3%.

-Asthma and mental health issues are the most prevalent medical conditions in Artarmon, affecting 6.0% and 5.6% of residents respectively.
-A total of 79.2% report being completely clear of medical ailments, compared to Greater Sydney's 78.0%.
-The area has a lower proportion of seniors aged 65 and over at 13.4% (1,325 people), compared to Greater Sydney's 15.7%.
-Health outcomes among seniors in Artarmon are particularly strong, broadly aligning with the general population's health profile.
+Asthma and mental health issues are the most prevalent conditions in Artarmon, affecting 6.0% and 5.6% of residents respectively.
+A total of 79.2% of residents declare themselves completely free from medical ailments, compared to Greater Sydney's 78.0%.
+The area has a lower proportion of seniors aged 65 and over at 13.4%, or 1,325 people, than Greater Sydney's 15.7%.
+Health outcomes among seniors in Artarmon are strong, closely mirroring the general population's health profile.

 Frequently Asked Questions - Health